TheMarlboroMan/dfw-jumpstart/README.md

 	may have its own data.
 - a receiver: the entity that receives a message.
 It may later choose to discard or interpret it.
-Since the receiver is designed to work by composition, you will need to use a lambda to make your controller's method accesible to it.
+Since the receiver is designed to work by composition, you will need to design and instance it, probably using a lambda to make your controller's data accesible to it.
 - sender: the entity that sends.
 - a dispatcher: registers all receivers and senders alike.
 Through it, the sender may send a signal that will be dispatched to all receivers.